MicrosoftDocs/dynamics-365-project-operations/articles/expense/per-diem-expenses.md

 # Per diem expenses

-Per diem is a fixed, predetermined amount of money that a company pays its employees who are traveling for work.
+Per diem is a fixed, predetermined amount of money that a company pays to its employees who are traveling for work.

-As per IRS, per diem payment is a daily allowance paid by a company to its employees for lodging, meals, and incidental expenses incurred when travelling.
+As per IRS (Internal Revenue Service), per diem payment is a daily allowance paid by a company to its employees for lodging, meals, and incidental expenses incurred when travelling.
 This allowance is paid instead of paying their actual travel expenses.
 Employees can use their “incidentals/other” per diem allowance to cover tips, room service, laundry, or dry-cleaning services for all-important business meetings.
-There is a per diem rate for combined lodging and meal costs, and a per diem rate for meals and incidentals alone.
-An employer can use either of these per diem methods for reimbursing employee travel expenses.
+The per diem rate can differ depending upon whether the employer chooses to reimburse for the combined lodging and meal costs or if they choose to reimburse for meals and incidentals alone .

 Per diem rates can be based on the time of year, the travel location, or both.
 When you create a per diem rule, you can specify that a percentage of the per diem rate will be withheld if a worker receives complimentary meals or services.
 You can also set a minimum and maximum number of hours that the per diem rate can apply to a worker's travel.